brombal/stylix-docs/markdown/themes.md

 # Theming your app with Stylix

 Stylix is completely unopinionated about theming your app's styles.
-Because Stylix doesn't ship with any predefined styles, there is nothing out of the box that needs theming.

-However, Stylix does come with some features that make it simple to share styles or other data throughout your app the same way you might share any other information—via React context.
+Because Stylix doesn't ship with any predefined styles, there is nothing out of the box that requires theming.
+However, Stylix does come with some features that make it simple to share styles or other style information throughout your app.

-## Don't complicate things
+### Don't complicate things

-Because Stylix is all JavaScript, theming your app might be as simple as defining your theme-specific values in a plain object, and using those values throughout your app:
+Because Stylix is all JavaScript, theming your app might be as simple as defining some theme-specific values in a plain object, and using those values throughout your app:

 ```tsx-render
 const myTheme = {